 Holiday Parks near La Rochelle

 The seafaring town of La Rochelle is the jewel of Charente Maritime, a wonderful region in France perched on the Atlantic Ocean.
 Its maritime heritage is instantly identifiable from the two stone towers that stand guard over the entrance to the Vieux Port.
-Soaking up the harbour buzz, you can then carelessly meander the arcaded streets of the old town for a spot of souvenir shopping and discover what else La Rochelle offers its many visitors… Pleasingly, it is also just a short hop into the centre from Siblu holiday park, Les Charmettes, and campsites Bonne Anse Plage and La Pignade are nearby too.
+Soaking up the harbour buzz, you can then carelessly meander the arcaded streets of the old town for a spot of souvenir shopping and discover what else La Rochelle offers its many visitors… Pleasingly, it is also just a short hop into the centre from one of our many campsites near La Rochelle.
+Campsites nearby include Les Charmettes, Bonne Anse Plage and La Pignade.

 Beaches & The Great Outdoors